StarlingUAS/ProjectStarling/docs/guide/different_vehicles.md

       - "8080:8080"
 ```

 Where the syntax is `<local file>:<container file>`.
-Also note that inside `ros.env.d` we name the folders `XX_<name>` where `XX` is a two digit number describing the order of script loading from 0 being first to 99 being last.
+Also note that inside `ros.env.d` we name the folders `XX_<name>` where `XX` is a two digit number describing the order of script loading from 00 being first to 99 being last.
+00 to 02 are already used in setup, it is recommended you use numbers > 03.
 This is useful for dependencies.

 #### DockerFile